2010s in United States history: Overview

 Despite losing the popular vote, Donald Trump won the election in one of the most stunning upsets in American history.
 Following Trump's inauguration, a series of protests commenced around the world.
 In his first 100 days, Trump signed a series of executive orders that reduced government's support the Affordable Care Act, expanded infrastructure projects, and instituted an entry ban on foreign nationals from seven Muslim majority countries.
 Trump authorized a missile strike in Syria in response to the Khan Shaykhun chemical attack.
 Trump's first 100 days received an unprecedented amount of media coverage, the majority of such coverage was negative leading to a nationwide debate on media bias.
 Following Trump's inauguration, the US intelligence community definitively concluded that the Russian government had interfered in the presidential election.
 In May 2017, Deputy United States Attorney General Rod Rosenstein appointed former FBI director Robert Mueller as Special Counsel to investigate the extent of the Russian interference and whether or not the Trump campaign was involved.
-The special counsel investigation loomed over the majority ofTrump's presidency.
+The special counsel investigation loomed over the majority of Trump's presidency.
 Some of Trump's close associates such as Paul Manafort were investigated and charged by the special counsel's office.
 On August 11, alt-right groups consisting of neo-Nazis, neo-Confederates, white nationalists, Klansmen, & other far-right militias gathered in Charlottesville, Virginia to protest the removal of a Robert E. Lee statue.
 The event called Unite the Right, descended into violence, and the following day saw a white supremacist drive a vehicle into a crowd of counter-protestors killing one and injuring thirty-five.
 President Trump's response to the attack garnered widespread controversy.
 His remarks such as, "very fine people on both sides," were met with condemnation.
+Trump was further criticized for his administration's response to Hurricane Maria.
+2018 saw Trump pivot US foreign policy and began rapprochement with North Korea.
+His visit with North Korea was overshadowed by the unfolding sex scandal involving pornstar Stormy Daniels.